Wildfires in Kansas could be on average this year, models show

 “The leaves are still there, they still blow around, and they blow up into holes around the home and in the gutters.
 We need to clean those out.”

-Also he and Lieutenant Derek Highbarger with Augusta Department of Public Safety say pay attention to the weather.
+Also, he and Lieutenant Derek Highbarger with the Augusta Department of Public Safety say to pay attention to the weather.